POLICIES & PROCEDURES

 You will have the opportunity to provide feedback on your experience at EESE by completing an online course evaluation mid-way through the course.
 We value your opinion and constructive criticism.

-Students who complete 85% of the course will be provided with a Certificate of Participation.
+Students who complete 85% of the course will be provided with a Certificate of Completion.

 Emergency Evacuation Procedure